 PDO – or polydioxanone – is the newest innovative treatment to assist in preventing the signs of ageing.
 We offer thread lifts in both our Brisbane & Darwin clinics.
-Read on to learn more & then book a thread lift online at either our Brisbane or Darwin location.
+Read on to learn more & then book a thread lift online at either our Brisbane, Darwin or Melbourne locations.

 PDO is a type of microscopic thread positioned into the skin through a very thin needle in the identified treatment areas.
 The strands are placed in a sterile manner into the subcutaneous fat–or SMAS layer–which in essence ‘supports’ the skin, improving the structure of the face, neck and décolletage.